vitaly-zdanevich/geeknote/README.md

 --content &lt;content&gt;
 :   Specifying the content of new note.
 The content must not contains double quotes.

+--tags &lt;list of tags, like: tag1, tag2&gt;
+:   Specify tags that our note will have.
+It can accept multiple tags, separated with comma.

+--resource &lt;attachment filename, like: document.pdf&gt;
+:   Specify file to be attached to the note.
+May be repeated.

 --notebook &lt;notebook where to save&gt;
 :   Specify the notebook where new note should be saved.
 This option is not required.
 If it isn't given, the note will be saved in default notebook.
 If notebook doesn't exist Geeknote will create it automatically.

---tags &lt;list of tags, like: tag1, tag2&gt;
-:   Specify tags that our note will have.
-It can accept multiple tags, separated with comma.

 --reminder &lt;dd.mm.yy-HH:MM&gt;
 : Set reminder date and time(dd.mm.yyy-HH:MM).
 Alternatively use TOMORROW and WEEK for 24 hours and a week ahead respectivley, NONE for a reminder without a time.
 Use DONE to mark a reminder as completed.